ploomber/doc/doc/apps/mlflow.md

 print("Your new password is:", password_new)
 ```

-You'll be prompted for your MLflow host (e.g., `something.ploomberapp.io`), you can
+You'll be prompted for your MLflow host (e.g., either `id.ploomber.app` or `id.ploomberapp.io`), you can
 get this from the Ploomber UI:

 ![](../static/docker/mlflow/host.png)